 insertBack implementation is correct, complete the following tasks:

 - Draw a box and pointer diagram (or use the visualizer) to see what your code is doing, and verify you are assigning all pointers correctly.

 - Write your own comprehensive tests in

 D. IntDLists Practice

 toString.
 While we haven't explicitly talked about

-String very much, treat this as an exercise in asking your peers, lab assistants, TAs, or the internet for advice.
+String very much, treat this as an exercise in asking your peers, academic interns, TAs, or the internet for advice.
 Note that the

 IntDList constructor calls